Date: Tuesday, September 27, 2016

-Keywords: curriculum, history of medicine, infectious disease, public health, student, vaccine
+Keywords: ebola, history of medicine, immunization, immunology, infectious diseases, measles, poliovirus, public health, STDs, vaccines

 Provider: National Library of Medicine

 Descriptions: Finding aids help researchers locate materials by providing contextual information and detailed inventories for archival collections.
 The History of Medicine Finding Aids Project combines several thousand such records contributed by members of a cooperative group of 20 institutions under one search engine.

 Keywords: allied health, history of medicine, libraries, NLM, research, search engine

 Provider: National Library of Medicine/National Institutes of Health

 Descriptions: Features include digitized books viewable with "turning the pages" technology, and oral history audio files.
 The History of Medicine Division of the National Library of Medicine collects, preserves, interprets, and presents materials documenting the history of medicine, biomedical science, health and disease across all time periods and cultures.
 It provides access to manuscripts, books, photographs, films and other historical resources.
 The Division promotes, conducts, and facilitates scholarly research and public education through seminars, lectures, exhibitions, film programs, Web sites, databases, publications, catalogs and finding guides.